 Barcelona is one of the best places in Spain to see street art.
-It’s a city with a vibrant artistic culture and everywhere you go, art jumps out at you and from a urban art point of view there is certainly more to the city than Gaudi and Miro.
+It’s a city with a vibrant artistic culture.
+Everywhere you go, art jumps out at you.
+From a urban art point of view there is certainly more to the city than Gaudi and Miro.
 Barcelona also boasts some of the best street artists in the world.

 So for this trip we’ve joined up with the travel website ebookers as part of their ‘My Barcelona‘ series which aims to give different perspectives of the same city.
 The experience you can have of a city such as Barcelona can after all be very different each time you visit so there’s a whole bunch of bloggers heading out there to give their own take on the city.

 Of course street art by its very nature is ever changing with most cities having a core of artists who regularly refresh the work.
 This runs alongside the odd visitor who may come from outside the area to paint every now and again.
 Cities with the best street art culture have a mixture of both and that’s what gives Barcelona such a vibrant scene.
 It’s also a scene with deep roots, one that tends to mix the artistic legacy of the city with a more edgier graffiti culture imported from elsewhere.

-So for this post we thought we’d feature some of the local artists to look out for it you are ever visiting Barcelona.
+So for this post we thought we’d feature some of the local street artists to look out for it you are ever visiting Barcelona.
 But before you read on, here’s a bit of a health warning because we’ve edited this post a fair bit.
 You see when it was originally written all we knew about the Barcelona scene was what we picked up from the internet and blogs but actually visiting the city gives a whole new dimension to who is who in city.